build-demo/unblockme/README.md

 Unblockme is a Github bot.
 With unblockme, an MLH fellow can request technical assistance and schedule a meeting with a mentor.
 How?
 By creating an issue on a repository and bam!--all set.
-The MLH mentor gets better context of the challenge the MLH fellow is experiencing.
+The MLH mentor gets information through email on challenge and a better context of the problem the MLH fellow is experiencing.
-You begin the ask right from the repository before the meeting.
-All a fellow needs to schedule a meeting is to create an issue on the repository.

 Here's why unblockme is helpful:

 - A fellow can quickly request technical assistance on a blocker.
 - A mentor gets a better context of the blocker.
 How?
-By getting information on the blocker, repository, with the file number inclusive.
+By getting information on the challenge, repository being worked on, file name, etc.
-- :smile: Yep, unblockme puts a smile on the faces of mentors and fellows
+- :smile: Yep, unblockme puts a smile on the faces of fellows

-A list of other used resources that were used are listed in the acknowledgments.

 ### Built With